 - Educating attorneys on a variety of issues including, defending shaken baby cases, how to obtain discovery and other records, how to ethically represent children, child welfare’s obligation to provide reasonable efforts for reunification, and including grand parents in the child welfare process.

 - Participating in the Parent Child Representation Program pilot, which reduced incarceration rates for delinquent youth and decreased the time to permanency for dependent children.

 - Developing with the OCDLA Juvenile subcommittee and testifying in support of HB 2616, which would require that delinquent youth be appointed an attorney rather than just be informed of their right to counsel.
 This law would eliminate the issue of uninformed waiver of counsel in Oregon.

-In my spare time, I also write on various issues related to delinquency and dependency issues.
-My focus is varied – from relief from sex offender registration to adolescent development to ensuring access to appropriate services.
+In my spare time, I also write on various issues related to criminal justice and dependency issues.
+My focus is varied – from relief from occupational licensing reform to sex offender registration to adolescent development to ensuring access to appropriate services.
 Despite my wide-ranging interests, the common theme is making sure that our most vulnerable have the opportunity to succeed.